 The Immigration Act

-Canada’s first immigration policy following Confederation.
-This act had a main purpose to ensure safety of immigrants on their route to Canada and to ensure they are not taken advantage of upon arrival .
-This policy by the government was put in place to attract European descent people to the west.
+Canada implemented the first immigration policy following Confederation.
+This act ensured the safety immigrants on their route to Canada and ensured they were not taken advantage of upon arrival .
+This policy by the government was put in place to attract European descent immigrants to the west.

 Image courtesy of Canadian Museum of Immigration at www.Pier21.ca website.

 South Asian migration to Canada commences

 Troops from the Hong Kong and Malay States visit BC on their return from London via Atlantic Canada after celebrations of Queen Victoria’s Diamond Jubilee in London.
 It is believed they told stories to other troops about the new immigrants and many British subjects that were settling in British Columbia.
 This resulted in South Asian migration to Canada.